thalium/icebox/www/content/posts/getting_started.md

 - Configure the VM to have only one CPU
 - Configure the VM to have at most 8192 MB of RAM

-Those two limitations may be removed eventually.
+We've planned to possibly remove those two limitations eventually.

 We will assume that your vm is named "win10" for the rest of this article.
 We advise you to create a snapshot of the VM after installation so you can fast restore a clean environment and skip the need to reboot the whole operating system.